Medi-Cal (California Medicaid) CalAIM’s Enhanced Care Management & Community Supports

 Overview of CalAIM’s Enhanced Care Management & Community Supports

 In California, Medicaid is called Medi-Cal.
-CalAIM (California Advancing and Innovating Medi-Cal) is a 5 year Medi-Cal initiative available through a Section 1115 Medicaid Demonstration Waiver.
-Its aim is to transform and strengthen Medi-Cal by offering equitable, coordinated, and person-centered care for all Medi-Cal recipients.
+CalAIM (California Advancing and Innovating Medi-Cal) is a 5 year statewide Medi-Cal initiative that integrates medical care and social services.
+Approved via a Section 1115 Medicaid Demonstration Waiver (eff.
+12/29/21 – 12/31/26), its aim is to transform and strengthen Medi-Cal by offering equitable, coordinated, and person-centered care via managed care.

-The majority of Medi-Cal recipients (approximately 88%) receive their Medi-Cal benefits via Medi-Cal Managed Care Health Plans (MCPs), also known as Managed Care Organizations (MCOs).
+Medi-Cal managed care recipients receive their Medi-Cal benefits via Medi-Cal Managed Care Health Plans (MCPs), also known as managed care organizations (MCOs).
 MCPs have their own network of care providers and persons receive services via these providers.
-Enrollment in a MCP is mandatory for many groups of Medi-Cal beneficiaries, including those in nursing home facilities.
+Approximately 88% of Medi-Cal recipients are on managed care.
+In fact, enrollment in a MCP is mandatory for many groups of Medi-Cal beneficiaries, including those in nursing home facilities.

 Enhanced Care Management (ECM) and Community Supports (CS) are two CalAIM managed care benefits.
-ECM and CS replaced two Medi-Cal Programs: Health Homes Program (HHP) and Whole Person Care (WPC) Pilot.
+These benefits replaced two Medi-Cal Programs: Health Homes Program (HHP) and Whole Person Care (WPC) Pilot.
+To be clear, persons who do not receive their Medi-Cal benefits via managed care are not eligible for CalAIM, and therefore, are not eligible to receive ECM nor CS.

 Enhanced Care Management

 Medi-Cal’s Enhanced Care Management (ECM) benefit is for the most vulnerable, high-need groups of children and adults enrolled in Medi-Cal MCPs.
-This includes six subgroups of California residents, but most relevant for aging seniors are two: 1) Adults (over the age of 21) at Risk of Being Institutionalized (placed in a nursing home) and Eligible for Long-Term Care Services and Supports 2) Adults (over the age of 21) who are Nursing Home Residents and Wish to Transition Back Into the Community.
+This includes six subgroups of California residents, but most relevant for aging seniors are two: 1) Adults (aged 21+) at Risk of Being Institutionalized (placed in a nursing home) and Eligible for Long-Term Care Services and Supports 2) Adults (aged 21+) who are Nursing Home Residents and Wish to Transition Back Into the Community.
 Other subgroups include Individuals and Families Experiencing Homelessness, Individuals Transitioning from Incarceration, and Adults with Serious Mental Illness.

 ECM offers a person-centered approach to care coordination, allowing Medi-Cal recipients to participate in their own care planning.
 An “Enhanced Care Manager” or “Lead Care Manager” coordinates all of one’s care needs and services.
 This includes physical health, oral health, behavioral health, social needs, and long-term services and supports.
 Assistance may be provided in finding physicians, scheduling medical appointments, managing medications, and locating and applying for needed community-based services and supports.